 In the Southern Alps, Mt Kita and Mt Aino are Japan’s second and third tallest mountains respectively and can be combined as a 2-day hike.
 Similarly, Mt Senjo and Mt Kaikoma in the Southern Alps can be combined as a 2-day hike with a hut stay in betweeen.

-3-day hikes in Japan
+3-day hut-to-hut hikes in the Japanese Alps

 The Nothern Alps especially have good access from Tokyo via highway buses that take you directly to the trailhead.
 The only thing you’ll need to worry about is getting clear weather for 3 days!